- Ascend past 26 waterfalls, known as ‘Waterfall Way’

-If you the time, consider combining the Laugavegur (four days) and Fimmvörðuháls (one day) trails into a five-day hike.
+If you the time, consider combining the Laugavegur (four days) and Fimmvörðuháls (one day) trails into a five day hut-to-hut hike.
 Laugavegur is known for its multi-colored mountains and dramatic scenery and has mountain huts (payment required) along the way for accommodation.

 When to go

 The best season for hiking in Iceland is generally from July to mid-September, when the weather is at its best and the trails are clear of snow.
 Keep in mind, the weather is one of the main factors regarding the difficulty of this hike.
 If it’s windy or cloudy, navigation and warmth can become a challenge.
 Best to check the weather beforehand and ensure that you have the right gear in case of sudden weather changes.

 Read more: Best time of year to visit Iceland

 What to bring